 In addition to its regular community service programs, the MBA frequently offers discussions that are initiated at the request of the association’s president and officers.

 On the first Wednesday of each month, attorneys volunteer at the

-MBA Boston headquarter by providing free basic legal information by
+MBA Boston headquarters by providing free basic legal information

 cover a wide range of legal topics.
 Additionally, twice a year the

 program is offered specifically to the general public in Western